datacraft360degree-page/Test/README.md

         return;
       }

+      const now = new Date().getTime();

       const filteredBookings = state.bookings.filter(b => {
         if(!b.checkIn) return false;

         const bIn = b.checkIn.split('T')[0];

+        // Ensure that the booking's Check-In date falls strictly between or on the selected Start and End dates
-        return (bIn >= startDateStr) && (bIn <= endDateStr);
+        // The check-out date is completely ignored for this filter requirement return (bIn >= startDateStr) && (bIn <= endDateStr);
       });